Epernay Champagne, France Travel Guide

 Reims: Approximately 30 kilometers (18 miles) north of Epernay.
 Reims is the largest city in the Champagne region and holds historical significance.

 Hautvillers: Located just 6 kilometers (4 miles) north of Epernay.
-This picturesque village is often referred to as the "Cradle of Champagne".
+This picturesque the small town is often referred to as the "Cradle of Champagne".

-Planning your trip offers choices in how you explore.
+Planning your travels offers choices in how you explore.

 Many tour operators feature full-day excursions from Epernay (or Paris) covering multiple Champagne sites, often including Reims and Champagne houses.